 Although not given the same profile in the Chancellor’s speech, T Levels start in September in Construction, Digital, Education and Childcare and employers can offer an industry placement to students in roles that relate to their specific course.

-These placements are shorter than the traineeship and Kickstart alternatives and there is more flexibility in their delivery model, which will appeal to some employers.
-There is also financial support of £750 to cover supervision costs, equipment and uniform offered by some providers, so suggest this route to employers as part of their options.
+These placements are designed around thorough 2-year Level 3 study, which will appeal to some employers keen to get in young people with a good grounding in a subject.
+There is also financial support of £750 to cover supervision costs, equipment and uniform offered by some providers, in some regions, so suggest this route to employers as part of their options too.

 Further details on industry placements can be found at the Employer Industry Placements website that SDN delivers on behalf of the Department for Education.

 With employers clearer on each scheme, how can you reach out to business at this time?